with the Canid and Reptile Behaviour and Olfaction Lab and Dr. Gadbois

 I expect students to have a GPA above 3.5 and preferably at or above 3.7.

 You will need to do your CCAC animal certification through the veterinarian’s office (UCLA) in accordance with CCAC rules.

 I am also expecting you to have volunteering experience in my lab prior to the start of your project, and preferably before you apply so I can judge the fit.

-If you are an Honours student in psychology (PSYO) or neuroscience (NESC), I would strongly encourage you to enrol in Behavioural Biology (PSYO/NESC 4160) with me.
+If you are an Honours student in psychology (PSYO) or neuroscience (NESC), I would strongly encourage you to enrol in Behavioural Biology (PSYO/NESC 4160) and/or Topics in Animal Learning (PSYO/NESC 4140) with me.

 I strongly encourage you take the Learning (PSYO/NESC 2140) class with Vincent LoLordo if you are going to work with the canines (lab or field-based projects).
 It is also recommended that you have some background or at least an in interest in psychophysics (psychology students), sensory physiology (neuroscience students) or sensory ecology (biology students).